What foods may help with sleep, and which don’t? Dr A Bolin takes a look.

 - pizza and burgers, high fat meals (take longer to digest)

-- acidic foods (citrus, tomato based sauces) or fizzy drinks which can lead to heartburn in some people
+- if you have acid reflux avoid acidic foods (citrus, tomato based sauces), fizzy drinks and spicy foods as they can lead to heartburn in some people

 - processed meats (salt can make you thirsty)

 - excess alcohol.
-(It make knock you out but you don’t get good, quality sleep.)
+(It may knock you out but you don’t get good, quality sleep.)

 What else can I do to help me get my beauty sleep?